cosmo3769/cosmo3769.github.io/content/about.md

 Hello!
 It's me, Piyush. :)

-I am a full stack web developer, and a deep learning practitioner.
-I work as an AI/ML Research Engineer, Studio Publisher at [Lightning AI](https://lightning.ai/cosmo3769/home) publishing open source studio templates for AI/ML projects.
-I work as a freelance full stack web developer, assisting clients with large-scale cross-platform software projects.
-I worked as an independent contractor at [Weights and Biases](https://wandb.ai/cosmo3769) writing and publishing reports on deep learning topics.
-I contribute to open source projects, with a current focus on [HuggingFace](https://huggingface.co) & [keras](https://keras.io) projects.
+I am a Machine Learning Engineer at [PyImageSearch](https://pyimagesearch.com) and also work as a freelance Full Stack Web Developer, assisting clients with large-scale, cross-platform software projects.
+Previously, I worked as an AI/ML Studio Publisher at [Lightning AI](https://lightning.ai/cosmo3769/home), where I published open-source studio templates for AI/ML projects.
+I’ve also been an independent contractor with [Weights and Biases](https://wandb.ai/cosmo3769), writing and publishing reports on deep learning topics.
+I actively contribute to open-source projects, with a current focus on [HuggingFace](https://huggingface.co) and [keras](https://keras.io).

 * [Mail](mailto:piyushthakur3769@gmail.com)
 * [GitHub](https://github.com/cosmo3769)